emacsmirror/plantuml-mode/README.md

   'org-src-lang-modes '("plantuml" . plantuml))
 ```

-Then you can edit a `plantuml` code block with `plantuml-mode` by hitting `C-'` while inside of the code block itself:
+Then you can edit a `plantuml` code block with `plantuml-mode` by hitting `C-c '` while inside of the code block itself:

 ```elisp
 #+BEGIN_SRC plantuml